(Debiased) Inference for Fixed Effects Estimators with Three-Dimensional Panel and Network Data

-Our first two main findings refer to models with three-way interacted unobserved heterogeneity.
-First, we identify an unusually severe inference problem caused by a stark imbalance between the order of the leading bias and the order of the standard deviation.
-Since the former is of higher order than the latter, the asymptotic distribution \textit{degenerates} and hence the inference problem becomes asymptotically worse.\footnote{For bipartite panel data, the order of the leading bias is $1 / N_{1} + 1 / N_{2} + 1 / T$ and the order of the standard deviation is $1 / \sqrt{N_{1} N_{2} T}$, where $N_{1}$ and $N_{2}$ denote the length of the two cross-sections and $T$ the number of time periods.} This is in contrast to a typical result in the existing literature on two-dimensional panel models, in which the order of the bias and standard deviation can be balanced by choosing appropriate rates, such that the asymptotic distribution is \textit{nondegenerating} and exhibits a distorted first moment.
-Second, we find that, under weak exogeneity, the additional incidental parameter bias consists of two non-negligible components, but each of different order.
-Given the similarity to \textcite{n1981}, throughout this paper we refer to these additional incidental parameter biases as \textit{Nickell-type biases}.
-Although the leading bias is of order $1 / T$, the second bias is of order $1 / T^{3 / 2}$, and therefore, relative to the order of the standard deviation, both are still not negligible.
-In contrast, in two-dimensional panel models, there is only one non-negligible Nickell-type bias.
-Despite this more pronounced inference problem, we develop an analytically debiased estimator with a properly centered non-degenerate asymptotic distribution around zero.
-Given the atypical result for the Nickell-type biases, it is unclear whether and how conventional split-panel jackknife strategies, such as \textcite{dj2015}, can be adapted to remove biases of different order.\footnote{Moreover, our results demonstrate that appropriate bias corrections require careful analytical derivation; they cannot be fully inferred from the heuristic developed by \textcite{fw2018}, as for example done in \textcite{hsw2020}.}
+Our first main finding concerns models with three-way interacted unobserved heterogeneity.
+We identify an unusually severe inference problem caused by a stark imbalance between the order of the leading bias and the order of the standard deviation.
+Since the former exceeds the latter, the asymptotic distribution \textit{degenerates} and the inference problem grows worse asymptotically.\footnote{For bipartite panel data, the order of the leading bias is $1 / N_{2} + 1 / N_{1} + 1 / T$ and the order of the standard deviation is $1 / \sqrt{N_{1} N_{2} T}$, where $N_{1}$ and $N_{2}$ denote the lengths of the two cross-sections and $T$ the number of time periods.} This contrasts with the typical result in the two-dimensional literature, where the orders of bias and standard deviation can be balanced by choosing appropriate rates, yielding a \textit{nondegenerate} asymptotic distribution with a distorted first moment.
+Although the inference problem is more severe here, the bias can be estimated at a sufficient rate, and we develop an analytically debiased estimator with a nondegenerate asymptotic distribution centered at zero.